-Expanding on our previous work on child marriage and reproductive justice, IANGEL is developing a new project to build an intersectional framework for advancing girls’ rights.
-Existing laws concerning child marriage, Female Genital Mutilation, and reproductive health and rights are widely variable and expressed in a myriad of different legal frameworks.
+Expanding on our previous work on child marriage and reproductive justice, IANGEL has launched a project to build an intersectional framework for advancing girls’ rights.
+Existing laws concerning child marriage, Female Genital Mutilation/ Cutting, and reproductive health and rights are widely variable and expressed in a myriad of different legal frameworks.
 Advocacy efforts on one issue can sometimes conflict with advocacy on others.
 Yet personal autonomy, self-determination, and human rights are unifying principles, essential to advancing gender justice.
-IANGEL is pursuing new research concerning the laws and regulations on each of these issues in different geographic locations and different jurisdictional bodies.
+IANGEL is pursuing research concerning the laws and regulations on each of these issues in different geographic locations and different jurisdictional bodies.
 We seek to understand whether or how the laws on one issue affect the laws on another, in different jurisdictions, and how the laws on these issues intersect or conflict with each other.
 The project’s goal is to develop an intersectional framework for more effective advocacy and legal reform efforts on these issues.

-Students in this project will be asked to research the laws on child marriage, FGM and reproductive rights in specific regions of the US and the world, and prepare reports to provide an overview and analysis of these laws.
-Additional research and insights will be developed through academics, social service providers, and supporting NGOs, to form the basis for creating advocacy modules to assist different constituencies to advance youth gender justice.
+Students in this project will be asked to research the laws on child marriage, FGM and reproductive rights in specific regions of the U.S. and the world, and prepare reports to provide an overview and analysis of these laws.
+Additional research and insights will be developed through academics, social service providers, lawyers and supporting NGOs, to form the basis for advocacy modules to assist different constituencies to advance youth gender justice.

 To join this project complete this form.